Southern Preparatory academy

 Dr. Sharon Dean has dedicated much of her life to public service and education, with four years of military service and over 25 years in law enforcement.
 She received degrees from Alabama State University, Troy University, and Northcentral University in Phoenix, Arizona.
 After teaching elementary school for 16 years, she served as Education Director at a residential facility for four years, and is now leads the Humanities Department at Southern Preparatory Academy.
 She is the proud parent of three daughters and the grandparent to nine wonderful grandchildren.
 Dr. Dean loves teaching, reading mystery novels, enjoying the outdoors—especially in the fall—and exploring a variety of foods.

-Pam Webber is the Director of Information Technology at Southern Preparatory Academy.
+Pam Webber teaches math and supports academic operations at Southern Preparatory Academy.
 Originally from New Rochelle, NY, Pam holds a Bachelor of Science in Computer Science from Washington University in St. Louis (1993) and became a Certified Financial Planner™ in 2012.
 With over 20 years of experience in IT, her expertise includes computer programming, network analysis, project management, and implementing office infrastructure.
-Pam joined Southern Prep in 2017.
+Pam joined Southern Prep in 2017, where she served as the Director of IT until 2026.
 She is married with three children, including two sons who are proud Southern Prep alumni.

 Fiona Ruble